rkholoniuk/nomad-consul-vaul-lab/README.md

 This tutorial uses virtual machines via [Multipass](https://multipass.run/) running Ubuntu 22.04.

-Make sure to install Multipass on your local machine before proceeding.
+ - Make sure to install Multipass on your local machine before proceeding.
+ - Nomad and Terraform installed

 **Note:** The setup has been tested on MacBook Pro (M2 and M3).
 > If you're running on an ARM-based system (like Apple Silicon), change it to: